MS in Nutrition Mission, Educational Objectives and Student Outcomes

 The MS in Nutrition aims to:

-1. Prepare professionals who integrate evidence-based nutrition knowledge and interdisciplinary skills to change dietary behavior needed for health promotion.
+- Prepare professionals who integrate evidence-based knowledge and interdisciplinary skills to promote health and sustainable food systems.

-2. Produce leaders who are able to design and implement programs to provide nutrition care in acute care settings, communities and educational institutions.
+- Produce leaders who are able to design and implement programs in health care settings, communities, food and/or educational institutions.

 Student Outcomes